sjhiggs/karaf-jni/ReadMe.md

 To avoid this, the native library is included in the bundle itself, and the bundle's headers are modified accordingly.

-Copy the share library to the Java project and re-build the Java project:
+Copy the share library to the Java project so it's available during the next step (build/install Java Project):

 ```
 $ cp c/build/libnbridge.so java/src/main/resources/